Cibicom since 1925

 Teracom A/S in Denmark is sold at the end of the year to Agilitas (UK) and changes its name to Cibicom A/S.

 Cibicom A/S purchases Relacom's Danish activities at the beginning of the year.

-Cibicom upgrades the nationwide digital television network to the DVB-T2 standard and make room for the 5G mobile network on 700 MHz frequency band.
-The intire upgrade operation is done in less that 24 hours.
+Cibicom upgrades the nationwide digital television network to the DVB-T2 standard and makes room for the 5G mobile network on 700 MHz frequency band.
+The entire upgrade operation is done in less than 24 hours.